next-safe-action/adapter-react-hook-form/README.md

 ### Example (add todo)

 1. First of all, we need a shared file to store our validation schema(s).
-In this case, the exported `addTodoSchema` Zod validator is exported from `validation.ts`:
+In this case, the `addTodoSchema` Zod validator is exported from `validation.ts`:

 ```ts
 import { z } from "zod";